Predictia/AQUA/docs/sphinx/source/adding_data.rst

 using the ``yearly_SST.yaml`` file and saving it in the ``config/catalogs/lumi/catalog/yearly_SST`` directory (that we should create first if missing).

-The most straightforward intake catalogue describing our dataset will look like this:
+The most straightforward intake catalog describing our dataset will look like this:

 .. code-block:: yaml